morganey-lang/Morganey/README.md

     <lambda-symbol> ::= "λ"
                       | "\"

-The REPL will take the entered lambda term, beta-reduce it with the normal order reduction strategy and output the normal form of the entered lambda term.

-To quit the REPL just `^C` it.

 ### Comments ###

 In Morganey there are two types of comments: single-line (starting with double slash `//`, extending to the end of the line) and multi-line comments (any text, surrounded by `/*` and `*/`).

-### Unit Tests ###

-To run the Unit Tests enter the following in the source code directory

-    $ sbt clean coverage test
-    $ sbt coverageReport
-    $ sbt coverageAggregate

-And after that you can take a look at the Unit Test coverage results.
-Just open `target/scala-2.11/scoverage-report/index.html` with your favorite browser.

-Enjoy!

 ## License ##